 - Housebound patients may still request home visits for urgent care and these will also be triaged by the Dr, we ask where possible these are requested as early as possible.

-- The situation is constantly updating and further changes may need to be made in light of developments.
-We will endeavor to keep you updated on these.
-Please be patient and kind to our reception staff during this time.
+- Please be patient and kind to our reception staff during this time.
 They are doing their best under enormous pressure.

 Thank you for your understanding during these unprecedented times

 Types of Appointments

 House calls are for the seriously ill or housebound patients.

 We operate a duty doctor system who will do most of the daily house calls; be prepared to leave a contact number as they may call you back before coming out to visit.

 Please ensure all house call requests are in as early as possible preferably by 9.00am.

 Please note: It is easier for us to provide a higher standard of care if patients attend the practice.
 House calls are time consuming and can impact on the amount of time we have available for all of our patients.
 We encourage you to attend the practice if at all possible.

 It is important that you inform the reception staff if you you are unable to attend your appointment, this will allow that appointment to be offered to another patient.
 If you fail to notify the Practice that you are unable to attend, you will be sent a letter informing you that you have defaulted from your appointment.
 Persistent defaulters maybe removed from the list.